State Economic & Infrastructure Development Investment Program

 Are there restrictions?

 Yes.
 Per statute, the NBRC annually assesses the economic and demographic distress of all NBRC counties.
 That data determines whether or not the Commission can provide investments within a county as well as what level of match is required for Commission funded projects.
 A breakdown of distress data categories and a current list of distressed counties for the 2018 grant round can be found at the Assessing Distress in NBRC Counties page.

-Who has received EID investment funds in the past?
+Who has received SEID investment funds in the past?